 Beeston Musical Theatre Group is a NODA-affiliated, award-winning Musical Theatre group based – perhaps unsurprisingly – in Beeston, Nottingham.
 We perform at the Duchess Theatre, Long Eaton twice a year, with a full show in the Autumn and a concert in the Spring.
-Our upcoming show is Monty Python’s “Spamalot!” in October 2017 and then “Jekyll & Hyde” in May 2018.
+Our upcoming show is “Jekyll & Hyde” in May 2018 and then “Thoroughly Modern Millie” in October.
 We strive to provide the very highest levels of production where orchestra, sound and lighting, staging and choreography are concerned and we have a very talented team of performers and production personnel who really do make the West End Magic happen right on your doorstep!

 We are a friendly society whose members span a wide age range from students to seasoned performers, and we’re always keen to hear from new people who are interested in joining us!
 If that sounds like you then please get in touch with us via our contact form and one our committee will let you know when we next have new member auditions!

 Lisa Smith – Chairman • Craig Butterworth – Vice Chairman • Jane Cottee – Treasurer and Subs •

 Beth Yearsley – Secretary • Rob Charles – Website/Social Media • Lottie Valks – Publicity Events Officer